 Scholarship Application Instructions

-This award will be offered to a student currently enrolled in a 4-year, accredited HBCU who will continue their enrollment in Fall 2019.
+This award will be offered to a student currently enrolled or committed to be enrolled in a 4-year, accredited HBCU who will continue their enrollment in Fall 2020.

-This award will be offered to a student currently enrolled in a 4-year, accredited college or university who will continue to be enrolled in Fall 2019.
+This award will be offered to a student currently enrolled or committed to be enrolled in an accredited Graduate or Professional college or university who will continue in Fall 2020.

 PLEASE REVIEW CAREFULLY